 Here are four key things to know:

-- While DV charges are pending against you, the court will issue a protection order requiring you to stay away from the alleged victim.
+- When you are charged with DV, the court issues a protection order for you to stay away from the victim.

-- Colorado is a mandatory arrest state, meaning police must arrest anyone they have probable cause to believe committed domestic violence through intimidation, coercion, control, punishment, or revenge.
+- Colorado is a mandatory arrest state, so police must arrest you if they have probable cause to believe you committed DV.

 - Prosecutors still bring DV charges even if the alleged victim recants or does not want to press charges.